redhat-developer/devfile/docs/index.md

 #### actions
 ##### The Command Actions List

-List of the actions of given command
+List of the actions of given command.
+Now the only one command must be specified in list but there are plans to implement supporting multiple actions commands.

 `actions`